Karim-Benkhira/Karim-Benkhira/README.md

 # 💫 About Me:
-Software engineering student at ALX, a Full-Stack web developer, and a novice in penetration testing.
+Software engineering student, a Full-Stack web developer, and a novice in penetration testing.
 Passionate about transforming ideas into unique web experiences.
 Enthusiastic learner dedicated to crafting a secure and innovative digital world.<br><br><br><br>

 ## 🌐 Socials: